Written by Editorial Team

 As your pregnancy progresses your center of balance shifts.
 The growing belly obstructs view too.
 Both together, increase “falls”.

 It depends on how you fall.
 Slipping may not harm the baby.
 A direct fall on the stomach might.

 Walk slow.
 Hold on to something for support.
 Wear the right footwear.

 In some cases, it can.
-If you are in advanced pregnancy, the baby’s weight it more.
-This can hurt your back and even cause disk related issues.
+If you are in advanced pregnancy, the baby’s weight is more.
+This can hurt your back and even cause disk-related issues.

 With a rich experience in pregnancy and parenting, our team of experts create insightful, well-curated, and easy-to-read content for our to-be-parents and parents at all stages of parenting.Read more.

 Bowling During Pregnancy – Is it Safe to Go?